LizzyonGit/sotis-lifecoach/README.md

 - GitHub for version control and hosting
 - Google fonts for my font pair
 - Fontawesome for my icons
-- TinyPNG for compressing image size
+- TinyPNG for compressing image size and converting to webp
 - Paint for resizing and cropping images
+- Windows Photos for resizing images
 - Responsinator.com for checking responsiveness
 - Canva.com for logo
 - Lunapic for transparent background and coloring